fabiojbg/ChatGPT-Discord-Bot/README.md

 6) Open a terminal in VS Code and run npm install.

-7) Run npm start dev to start the application.
+7) Run npm start dev to start the bot.

-Observations:

-If you wish to clear all current conversation history, all you have to do is say "Rob, Hi" (or simply "Hi" if there is only you and the bot in the channel).
-If you prefer to talk in portuguese you should just say - "Rob, oi"( or just "Oi" if there is only you and the bot in the channel)

 Warnings about this version:
-- The conversations are separated for each user and are stored only in memory.
+- The conversations are separated for each user and are stored only in memory in this version.
 All conversations will be lost if the service is rebooted.
-- This version does not diferentiate channels and the conversation you have in a channel will be treated as the same if you're in another channel.